testomatio/docs/docs/usage/analytics.md

 There may be some unstable automated tests on your project that sometimes fail and sometimes pass.

+**How does it work?**

+Let's say `0 == failed` and `1 == passed`.
+If we have 1 passed and 1 failed, avg value is 0.5.
+If all tests are passing, value is 1.
+If all tests failing value is 0.
+We set some boundaries between where tests neither pass or fail.
+So if avg value is 0.9 we can consider this test as non-flaky as it passes 90% of time.

 ![Flaky](images/Flaky.gif)

 ## Slowest Tests